Resources and Guidelines for Existing Volunteers

 We strongly discourage volunteers from wearing blue jeans, sweatpants, exercise pants, shorts, hats, sunglasses, T-shirts, and/or open-toed shoes.

-Volunteers can park in the parking garage, at the North Entrance, or in Lots 9 or 20.
+Volunteers can park in the parking garage, at the Main Entrance, or in Lots 9 (when open) or 20.

 Volunteers should not receive or make personal calls or texts while on duty.
 Cell phones can interfere with patient care equipment and are only allowed in some areas of the hospital.
 If you find that you need to make a call, please come to the Volunteer Office to do so.
 Please let your family know if they need to reach you, to call the Volunteer Office to leave a message.
 We'll do our best to get their message to you.